nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 ]
 ```

 These are all different types of "actions", and this JSON representation is not unreasonable.
 The [OpenAPI specification](https://swagger.io/specification/#discriminator-object) has a discriminator "pet" example, and the [Redocly documentation](https://redocly.com/learn/openapi/discriminator) a "vehicle" example, that are similar to this.
-(I have yet to come across an API with pets so appologies my example will be the less fun, but maybe more realistic.)
+(I have yet to come across an API with pets so apologies my example will be the less fun, but maybe more realistic.)

 My naive attempt to decode this JSON, because I was in a rush (and maybe also because Copilot suggested it, if I'm being honest), was to create a struct which I call *"bag of all the fields"*.
 This is a struct with all possible fields for every action type merged, and using pointers.
 The zero-value of pointers is `nil` which will be set for fields that are "unused" by a particular action type.
 Here it is in all its glory: